LintaoAmons/easy-commands.nvim/README.md

 This plugin didn't provide any default keybindings, you can just add keybindings in any way you like.

 Here's a ref of my way: https://github.com/LintaoAmons/CoolStuffes/blob/main/lvim/.config/lvim/lua/lintao/keymappings.lua

+## Contribution & TODOs
+> There's a lot of TODOs inside the project.
+It would be great if you can help to remove some of them!

+- [ ] Find way to add description and show description when user search command.
+(Telescope picker?)